-- Visitor check-in is at the Robert H. Smith Visitor Education Center, where all tours begin.
+- Visitors should check-in for tours inside the Robert H. Smith Visitor Education Center.

 - Parking is permitted in our designated lot only; a bike rack is located behind the Visitor Education Center.

-- Food and beverages may be consumed in designated spaces only: the Museum Store or Atrium in the Visitor Education Center, or in the picnic area behind the Center.
+- Food and beverages may be consumed in the picnic area behind the Visitor Education Center.

 - For your safety and protection of the art or artifacts, sitting or climbing on the cannons and Lincoln and Horse sculpture is not permitted.

-- Please respect the privacy of the residents of the Armed Forces Retirement Home and remember to keep to the landscape and walkways immediately surrounding the Cottage and the Visitor Education Center (see map below).
+- Please respect the privacy of the residents of the Armed Forces Retirement Home and remember to keep to the landscape and walkways immediately surrounding the Cottage and the Visitor Education Center.
 Exploring beyond these boundaries is not permitted and results in trespassing on federal property.